 - Authors may present only one paper at the Congress, but may co-author other papers.

-- Posters and Slides for the oral presentation must be uploaded in the submission system not later than 5 June 2022.
+- Posters and Slides for the oral presentation must be uploaded in the submission system not later than 12 June 2023.
 Two slides are possible, but animations are not allowed.
-For further details, please see the Congress webpage
+For further details, also for how to prepare the poster, please see the Congress webpage

 - Ensure that they will have the necessary funds to attend the Congress